yodertv/Reminders/doc/README.md

 - Server depends on express, passport, http, and mongojs.
 - DB depends on MongoLab for production and local mongodb for dev.

+### Work in progress
+- Seperated bugs into bugs.md
+- Fixed intercept function for auth failure in XHR calls.

 ### Version 0.3.4 (12.22.15)
 - Testing on localnet with multiple devices.
 - Added logging user name.